ashishgambhir24/youtube_info/README.md

 # Setup
 Clone this repo

-For every terminal, first source bash_aliases file to use command line shortcuts, using folowing command
+For every terminal, first source bash_aliases file to use command line shortcuts, using following command

 > source .bash_source